 Safe and Unsafe Touches (Grades K-2nd)

 Illegal Drug Prevention (Grades 1st-2nd)

-True Colors Week Celebration: APRIL 15th-19th, 2013:Staff and students are encouraged to wear the color-of-the-day for each day of this week to celebrate a character word.
+True Colors Week Celebration: MAY 19--23rd, 2014:Staff and students are encouraged to wear the color-of-the-day for each day of this week to celebrate a character word.
 At George G. Blaisdell Elementary School, all students will listen to a character book based on the character word for each day.
 Please help your child show their “TRUE COLORS” and celebrate character by encouraging them to wear the color-of-the-day.
 Thank you!

 Mental Health Agency Information: